lambdamikel/picoram2090/README.md

   greatly facilitates programming, debugging, and learning the Microtronic machine language.

-- Harware extensions: speech synthesis (DECtalk-based), battery backed-up Real Time Clock (DS3231 RTC), monophonic sound, ASCII text and even graphics output on the OLED display.
+- Hardware extensions: speech synthesis (DECtalk-based), battery backed-up Real Time Clock (DS3231 RTC), monophonic sound, ASCII text and even graphics output on the OLED display.
 Extended "vacuous" op-codes (see below) are used to access the extensions.